 Why Yoga Mats Are Bacteria Hotspots

 The many health benefits of yoga include increased flexibility, improved respiratory function, cardiovascular health, and a boost in energy.
-But yoga mats and studios are also a place where guests can acquire MRSA, Staph, ringworm, athlete’s foot, and other infections.
-It’s important to clean yoga mats as they have been found to have the highest level of bacteria in gyms, studios, and fitness centers.
-Individuals typically do yoga with bare feet, which is how bacteria, viruses, and fungi are transmitted from person to person.
+But yoga mats and studios are also a place where guests can become infected with MRSA, Staph, ringworm, athlete’s foot, and other infections.
+It’s important to clean yoga mats as they have been found to have a very high level of bacteria in gyms, studios, and fitness centers.
+Individuals often do yoga with bare feet, which is how bacteria, viruses, and fungi can be transmitted from person to person.

 Infections Acquired From Germy Yoga Mats

-Sweat also collects on yoga mat surfaces, which is another common way germs spread.
-Some infections you can catch from someone’s sweat are herpes, impetigo, the flu, and the common cold.
+Sweat also collects on yoga mat surfaces, which is one way germs can spread.
+Infections that can be passed through someone’s sweat include herpes, impetigo, the flu, and the common cold.
 It is strongly recommended to wipe down and disinfect yoga mats after each use, but many yoga instructors and gym owners admit to not cleaning their mat after every session.

 Why Clean Yoga Mats

 Killing and removing germs are not the only reasons why you should be cleaning your yoga mat.
 Many people sharing and using the same mat also leaves musty and stale odors behind.
 Odors build up over time from a mixture of sweat, lotions, oils, perfumes and more that are on your members’ skin.
-When all of those smells come together, it emits an unpleasant scent.
-Smelly yoga mats is a blatant indication of unsanitary conditions which can reflect poorly on your business.
-If your studio or gym is described as dirty or filthy, it can result in membership cancellations, bad online reviews, and a drop in new members or visitors.
+When all of those smells come together, it can certainly emit an unpleasant odor.
+Smelly yoga mats is a obvious indication of unsanitary conditions which can reflect poorly on your business.
+If your studio or gym is described as dirty or smelly, it can result in membership cancellations, bad online reviews, and a drop in new members or visitors.
+For most studios and gyms, lost customers and a lack of new customers means less revenue and profit.

 The Challenges of Cleaning Yoga Mats